What is liposuction?

 Liposuction is the surgical removal of body fat.
 Also called lipoplasty, body shaping, and body contouring, liposuction can remove excess fat tissue on many body areas.
 These include the abdomen, buttocks, back, face, neck, arms, breasts, hips and legs.
 Most often people seek liposuction for aesthetic reasons.
 However, in some cases, doctors use liposuction to treat medical conditions involving excess fat deposits, such as gynecomastia and lipoma.

 Liposuction is one of the most common cosmetic surgical procedures in the world.
-It is also a major surgery with significant risks and potential complications.
-You may have less invasive treatment options and should consider getting a second opinion about all of your treatment choices before having a liposuction.
+It is also major surgery with significant risks and potential complications.
+You may have less invasive treatment options.
+Consider getting a second opinion about all of your treatment choices before having a liposuction.

 Why is liposuction performed?

 Your doctor may recommend liposuction as a medical treatment for certain conditions that cause a buildup of excess body fat.
 However, liposuction is most commonly a cosmetic surgical procedure to change the size and shape of the body, such as in the thighs, abdomen and breasts.
-Your doctor may only consider liposuction if other treatment options that involve less risk of complications have been ineffective.
-Talk with your doctor about all of your treatment options and consider getting a second opinion.
+Your doctor may only consider liposuction if other treatment options that involve less risk of complications have not worked.
+Ask your doctor about all of your treatment options and consider getting a second opinion.

-Liposuction is a surgery that your doctor may use to remove excess body fat caused by:
+Liposuction is a surgery your doctor may use to remove excess body fat caused by:

 - Gynecomastia, which is excess breast tissue growth in men